bmarsh9/spate/index.md

 ### Using the Spate CLI
 The [Spate CLI](https://github.com/bmarsh9/spate/releases) allows you to easily connect, execute and query that status of your API based workflows.
 I created this CLI tool as a quicker way to programmically interact with your workflow.
 You would typically have to interact with the Spate API with a language (python, powershell, java, etc) but the CLI is a exe that transparently handles that.

 First, download the [Spate CLI exe](https://github.com/bmarsh9/spate/releases) for your OS.
 There is a Linux and Windows release.
+For Linux, you likely must run `chmod +x spate-cli` to make it executable.

 ##### Show Help menu
 ```